andreasdrichoutis/starter-hugo-academic/content/publication/drichoutis-2021-bribing/index.md

 publication_types:
 - '3'
 abstract: ''
-publication: (MPRA Paper No 102775, under review)
+publication: (MPRA No 102775, Revise and Resubmit)
 ---